JosePedroDias/diy-ioc/README.md

 ## Discussion

 This is more verbose, straightforward and less magical when compared to [typescript-ioc](https://github.com/thiagobustamante/typescript-ioc).
-Another difference is that the consumer of this IoC thing doesn't need to be using typescript.
+The consumer doesn't need to be using typescript.

-The value of the decorator is minimal.
-One could use the `getInstance` function I'm exposing instead.
+The value of the decorator is minimal as compared to the `getInstance` function.

-I suggest the provider interface should always be exported and used in place of the actual implementation everyone apart from the implementation itself.
+The provider interface should always be exported and used in place of the actual implementation by everyone apart from the implementation itself.

-If we were to adopt a rule, we could derive the key lookup from class field name.
+If we were to adopt a rule, we could derive the key lookup from class field name. ie `@inject iChat:IChat;` but we would still need to type the attribute.

 ## References